Admin Logs

 Use Settings (see below) to create, apply and remove filters.

-The minimal logging level from which log entries are stored in log files.
+The minimum logging level from which log entries are stored in log files.

-Use Settings (see below) to set the minimal logging level.
+Use Settings (see below) to set the minimum logging level.

 3. Download